 The facts on the scale and cost of stress-related sickness absence speak for themselves.

-Overall in 2014/15, stress accounted 43% of all working days lost due to ill health.
-That equates to a total of 9.9 million working days lost to stress.
+statistics in Great Britain, 2018), in 2017/18 stress, depression or anxiety accounted for 44% of all work-related ill health cases and 57% of all working days lost due to ill health.
 Unfortunately, that is not the worst of it.

-Whilst absence due to stress is clearly a huge cost to UK business, the statistics on ‘presenteeism’, or staff turning up to work ill with stress, are even more startling.
+Whilst absence due to stress is clearly a huge cost to UK business, the statistics on presenteeism in the workplace, which refers to staff turning up to work ill with stress, are even more startling.

 Research conducted by Legal & General found that presenteeism can cost employers three times more than sickness absence and that poor workforce well-being accounts for more than a quarter reduction in productivity.